News and Events

 By John Zappa | September 15, 2025

 Smart factories don’t run on theory.
-They run on people who know how to wire a sensor, fix a robot mid-shift, or rewrite logic so production doesn’t stall.
+A smart factory is run by people who know how to wire a sensor, fix a robot mid-shift, or rewrite logic so production doesn’t stall.
 AI and automation help speed things up, but someone still needs to make those tools work together.

-That’s where robotics comes in.
+That’s the robotics role in smart factories.
 For job seekers, it’s not about chasing trends.
 It’s about learning the right systems, getting tool time, and stepping into jobs that are already hiring.
 This post breaks down how smart factories operate, what roles are opening up, and how to train for work that happens on a real floor.

 Defining the Smart Factory

-The result is a loop where machines, people, and software are constantly reacting to each other.
+The result is a loop where machines, people, and software constantly interact with each other.
 It’s not about replacing the human side of manufacturing.
 It’s about making the human side sharper, safer, & better supported by the tech around it.

 Roles Emerging in Smart Factory Settings